-9.1 When new buildings or alterations are being planned, the project manager shall ensure that the proposed work meets fire safety legislation and building regulations requirements and that the project includes provision for any necessary fire risk assessments or reviews.
-The Health and Safety Office must be consulted at an early stage in the project planning for new buildings and alterations, including remodeling and change of use of existing buildings.
+9.1 When new buildings or alterations to existing buildings are being planned, the project manager shall ensure that the proposed construction, contractors, and materials meet the requirements of current fire safety and health and safety legislation and codes of practice, current Building Regulations, Building Safety Act, and that the project includes provision for any necessary fire engineering consultancy, fire risk assessments or reviews.
+The Health and Safety Office must be consulted at an early stage in the project planning for new buildings and alterations, including remodeling, refurbishment and change of use of existing buildings or rooms within them.

-Contractors will be managed by the project manager and shall apply for any necessary permits to work and abide by the University Code of Practice.
-Contractors shall immediately notify the project manager of any interference with passive and active fire protection, and inform the Head of Security and Logistics of any requirement to interfere with smoke and heat detection, fire protection or fire suppression systems.
+Contractors will be managed and monitored by the University Project Manager who shall apply for any necessary permits to work, and follow the University's Contractor Code of Practice.
+Contractors shall immediately notify the project manager of any interference with passive and active fire protection and inform the Head of Security of any requirement to interfere with or isolate smoke and heat detection, fire protection or fire suppression systems.

-Hot works must be managed safely and require specific daily hot work permits, this applies to both internal operatives and external contractors (refer to the Hot Works Procedure 00039).
+Hot work must be managed safely and require specific daily hot work permits, this applies to both internal operatives and external contractors. (refer to the Hot Works Procedure 00039)

-9.2 Following the completion or handover of new buildings and refurbishments, the Project Manager shall ensure all necessary and relevant O&M, Health & Safety File, S.38 Fire Safety Information, testing and commissioning certificates are obtained and made available to relevant persons including the Health and Safety Team and those responsible for maintaining fire safety systems.
-Asset management and suitable ongoing testing, servicing, and planned maintenance programmes shall be implemented for all new fire safety related installations, equipment, and systems.
+9.2 Following the completion or handover of new buildings and refurbishments, the Project Manager shall ensure all necessary and relevant O&M, Health & Safety File, Regulation 38 Fire Safety Information, testing and commissioning certificates, Building Control and any other regulatory authority approvals are obtained and made available to relevant persons including the Health and Safety Team and those responsible for maintaining fire and other safety systems.
+Asset management and suitable ongoing compliance testing, servicing, and planned maintenance programmes shall be implemented for all new fire and safety related installations, equipment, and systems.
+All records and building fire safety information sources must be kept complete and up to date.